 I prepared the flour mix and the flax egg mix for the tofu.

 I then coated each piece in the flour.

 There will be small pieces that you can clump together and coat in the flour as well.

-After coating each one of them, I then moved on to frying each piece until golden brown and crisp.
+I fried each piece until golden brown and crisp.

 You can see how amazing the texture is!
 I also highly recommend eating these while they’re hot and freshly cooked.